southworks/databricks-accelerator-anti-money-laundering/README.md

 	- transactions
 	- entities
 	- dedupe
-- Other tables created but not populated are:
+- Other tables created but not populated by this notebook are:
   - synth_scores
 	- structuring
 	- structuring_levels